vippsas/vipps-developers/settlements/sftp-report-service/sftp-report-service.md

 # How to set up users for connecting to the SFTP server

-1. Login to https://portal.vipps.no and click �profil� under organization name
+1. Login to https://portal.vipps.no and click Bedriftsinfo under Bedrift organization name

 ![Velg profil](images/01_velg_profil.png "Velg profil")

-2. Find the small hyperlink text under [+ Ny bruker] to add users for SFTP-access.
+2. Find and click the small hyperlink text under the information to add users for SFTP-access.

 ![Lag tilgang](images/02_SFTP_tilgang.png "Lag tilgang")